 The Public Service Delivery Strategic Reform Initiative aims to accelerate the Government’s efforts to become more efficient and facilitative in both business and public-related services.
 It also aims to transform the country’s 1.3 million civil servants into a motivated, high-performing workforce.

-In view of this, the following six initiatives were identified in the implementation
+In view of this, the following four initiatives were identified in the implementation of this SRI:

 Business licensing electronic support system (BLESS)

 The revised business license applications and approval processes will be automated via the Business Licenses Electronic Support System (BLESS) to further improve ease of doing business in Malaysia.

 Simplifying business registrations and procedures has a significant impact to the costs incurred by corporations and the reforms announced under this initiative could translate into an incentive to investment and trade, and accelerate the pace of economic growth in Malaysia.
 Under this initiative, all business licenses were assessed to reduce redundancies and overlaps.